crazyyy/wp-framework/wp-content/plugins/contact-form-7-honeypot/readme.txt

 ✅ **Honeypot App**
 ✅ **hCaptcha App**
+✅ **Database Entries App**
 💡 **[Suggest a Feature](https://cf7apps.com/submit-idea/?utm_source=wp_org&utm_medium=readme&utm_campaign=suggest_a_feature)**

 And that’s just the beginning.

+🌟 **Save and Manage CF7 Form Submissions**
+The Entries Database App stores all Contact Form 7 submissions directly to your WordPress database.
+Easily filter entries by form or date, view individual CF7 submissions, and export or delete them when needed.
+This ensures you never lose important leads or messages, even if emails fail to deliver.

 🌟 **Add a Honeypot Field to Prevent Spam**